 The only issue I have with fresh is that it can dry out before I’m ready to get rid of it and it can crumble leaving a mess.

 I am so thrilled to have found a way to keep garland fresh and prevent it from drying out.
 I don’t know why I didn’t realize this before.

 We’ve only had it up a week, but I can tell already that it’s going to be so much better.

 How to Keep Cedar Garland from Drying Out

 - SOAK OVERNIGHT – Right when you get home with your fresh cedar garland, get those babies in some water.
 I used a large galvanized tub and was able to fit 6 of them inside.
 You can use your bathtub if needed.
 Fill it with water and let it soak overnight.
 Make sure most of the greens are under water.

 - SPRAY – Once it’s dry, spray thoroughly with an Anti-Transpirant plant product.
-This helps from desiccation (drying out) and reduce moisture loss from the leaves of plants and trees!
+This helps from desiccation (drying out) and reduces moisture loss from the leaves of plants and trees!
 Spray and apply to greens to relieve water stress.
 “This coating leaves a thin film of anti–transpirant that creates a water-impermeable layer that reduces moisture loss.”